MatGer/MVC-Project/README.md

 # MVC Application

-This is an MVC (model-view-controller) application with CRUD functionalities.
+This is an MVC (model-view-controller) application with CRUD actions.
 The application communicates with a database where it can create, read, update and delete data.

 ## Badges